correial/correial.github.io/content/Fast Robots/Lab 7/index.md

 m = \frac{-d \cdot t_{0.9}}{\ln(1 - 0.9)}
 $$

-I drove the car at the wall with a PWM value of 120 (in the range of values used for Lab 5).
+I drove the car at the wall with a PWM value of 120 (in the range of values used for Lab 5) to collect data needed to estimate the above variables.
 Below are the graphs showing the ToF data and corresponding velocity for the drive at the wall.
 The velocity was calculated by taking the difference in ToF values over the difference in time for each new ToF data.
 Data was piped into a CSV for later use via a notification handler with the same structure as used in Lab 5.

+<iframe width="450" height="315" src="https://www.youtube.com/embed/Wv9554gjGbY"allowfullscreen></iframe>
+<figcaption>Drive at Wall</figcaption>

 <img src="/Fast Robots Media/Lab 7/ToFandVelo.png" alt="Alt text" style="display:block;">
 <figcaption>ToF and Velocity Data</figcaption>